DSprtn/GTFO_VR_Plugin/README.md

 	7. Tweak or setup your controls under SteamVR -> Settings -> Controllers -> Manage Controller Bindings -> GTFO VR

-	When in doubt, consult the video here https://www.youtube.com/watch?v=sZPK1GfqxBE&feature=youtu.be&t=4m14s It is still mostly up to date.

 	To enable tracking or change the angle at which the weapons are being held you must set an action pose